Lift (force): Overview

 Lift is mostly associated with the wings of fixed-wing aircraft, although it is more widely generated by many other streamlined bodies such as propellers, kites, helicopter rotors, racing car wings, maritime sails, wind turbines, and by sailboat keels, ship's rudders, and hydrofoils in water.
 Lift is also used by flying and gliding animals, especially by birds, bats, and insects, and even in the plant world by the seeds of certain trees.

 While the common meaning of the word "lift" assumes that lift opposes weight, lift can be in any direction with respect to gravity, since it is defined with respect to the direction of flow rather than to the direction of gravity.
-When an aircraft is cruising in straight and level flight, most of the lift opposes gravity.
+When an aircraft is cruising in straight and level flight, the lift opposes gravity.
 However, when an aircraft is climbing, descending, or banking in a turn the lift is tilted with respect to the vertical.
-Lift may also act as downforce in some aerobatic manoeuvres, or on the wing on a racing car.
+Lift may also act as downforce on the wing of a fixed-wing aircraft at the top of an aerobatic loop, and on the horizontal stabiliser of an aircraft.
 Lift may also be largely horizontal, for instance on a sailing ship.

-The lift discussed in this article is mainly in relation to airfoils, although marine hydrofoils and propellers share the same physical principles and work in the same way, despite differences between air and water such as density, compressibility, and viscosity.
+The lift discussed in this article is mainly in relation to airfoils; marine hydrofoils and propellers share the same physical principles and work in the same way, despite differences between air and water such as density, compressibility, and viscosity.